xellpher/TestRepo/README.md

 TestRepo
 ========

-This is my first repo
+This is my first repo.
+I am just beginning to learn how to use github.
+Lines 5 and 6 are changes.